• Skip to primary navigation

 FAQ

-Prebaking is advised to ensure the final product is not soggy.
+Prebaking is advised to ensure the final product is baked through.
 It also prevents the shells from being undercooked and the filling overbaked.

 To get flaky, crispy tart shells, it is advised to make the shells on the same day of use.
 You also want to avoid overhandling the dough when making the pastry and use very cold butter, straight from the freezer.